 5. Work meetings

-Many workers traded in-person meetings for Zoom meetings during the COVID-19 pandemic.
-Tech companies that are focused on metaverse development, such as Meta (formerly known as Facebook) and Microsoft, are using that comfort as a stepping stone to the next version of "virtual meetings."
+Many workers traded in-person meetings for remote working and Zoom meetings during the COVID-19 pandemic.
+Tech companies that are focused on metaverse development, such as Meta) and Microsoft, are using that comfort as a stepping stone to the next version of "virtual meetings."

 "Within the next two or three years, I predict most virtual meetings will move from 2D camera image grids … to the metaverse, a 3D space with digital avatars," wrote Bill Gates in his blog.
 "The idea is that you will eventually use your avatar to meet with people in a virtual space that replicates the feeling of being in an actual room with them."